remotejob/weathermap_go/README.md

     	The points:

     	General:
-            small Docker container image
+            %small Docker container image
-            can be demployed on
+            %can be demployed on
     	Boolean:
     		%t	the word true or false
     	Integer: